yxa/backbone-memory/README.md

 # Backbone Memory Store (BETA)

 Quite simply a memory storage adapter for Backbone.
-It's a drop-in replacement for Backbone.Sync() to handle saving to memory.
+It's a drop-in replacement for Backbone.Sync()

 ## Usage